oplS15projects/Racket-QA/Test-Automation/readme.md

 ```

-Once all files are run, an autotest is finished.
-A repeating autotest will execute at the same time on the next due day.
-One-time test will not execute again, although it will stay in the scheduler UI so you can run it again any time you wish by moving its due time forward.
+Once all the files in an autotest have been executed, the autotest is finished.
+A repeating autotest will execute again at the same time on the next due day.
+One-time autotest will not execute again, although it will stay in the scheduler UI so you can run it again any time you wish by moving its due time forward.